Multi-line comments can be added here. This comment will be propagated

 }

-Interfaces are objects with defined methods to call (in C++, passed by shared_ptr
+Interfaces are objects with defined methods to call (in C++, passed by shared_ptr).
+Djinni

 produces code allowing an interface implemented in C++ to be transparently used from ObjC,